IoTree/IoTree42/README.md

 ## At last:

 There is NO WARRANTY or guarantee FOR LOUSING DATA on both sides, server and gateway.
 The operator takes NO RESPON on anything.
-THE USE of IoTree42 and anything related to it, IS ON YOUR ON RISK.
+THE USE of IoTree42 and anything related to it, IS ON YOUR OWN RISK.

 ### Found some bugs?